fazo96/ipfs-drive/README.md

 - basic or configurable integration with other IPFS static apps to open files: for example open md file in a markdown renderer
 - multiple file/folder delete, move, copy
 - pinning.
 It should start a "background job" that notifies the user when done
-- Feeds: feeds will be a way to share stuff.
-Other users will be able to subscribe to your feed with a link and they'll see what you publish
 - download folder as archive
 - some way to guarantee and check availability
 - simple search
 - IPNS support (blocked due to IPNS not being implemented in js-ipfs)

+#### Long term

+These are longer term ideas that imply a change in scope for the project.

+- Feeds: feeds will be a way to share stuff.
+Other users will be able to subscribe to your feed with a link and they'll see what you publish.
+This would turn Drive into a bit of a social media platform, or it could just be a way to publish dynamic content.
+- real time file managing with other people
+- integrated content viewing and editing, for example playing videos
+- turn this into a complete IPFS Web UI